tact-lang/tact/CONTRIBUTING.md

 You can find the relevant tests in [src/test/e2e-emulated/contracts/constants.tact](./src/test/e2e-emulated/contracts/constants.tact) and the corresponding spec-file: [](./src/test/e2e-emulated/constants.spec.ts).

+The negative tests for constant evaluation are contained in the Tact files prefixed with `const-eval` in the [src/test/compilation-failed/contracts](./src/test/compilation-failed/contracts) folder.

 ### Code generator

 Some general information on how Tact code maps to FunC is described in the Tact docs: <https://docs.tact-lang.org/book/func>.